coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/02.business-maps/09.field_dependency/item.md

 --------

 <div class="notices blue">
-If payment is negative then set category to Infrastructure
+If payment is negative then set the category to `Infrastructure`
 </div>

 ```xml